-The assessment covers six issues.
-These are comprised of the four components of the proposed Rule change; the date on which some of the changes should take effect; and an additional issue identified by the Commission during its consideration of the Rule change proposal:
+The Commission's assessment covers six issues.
+These are comprised of the four components of the proposed Rule change; the date on which some of the changes should take effect; and an additional issue identified by the Commission:

 - 1. Increasing VoLL changing the level of VoLL from \$10,000/MWh at present to \$12,500/MWh. - 2.
 Linking the CPT to VoLL defining the CPT as 15 times VoLL. - 3.
 Renaming "VoLL" changing the term "Value of Lost Load" to the "Market Price Limit". - 4.
 Future Reliability Reviews and Reporting replacing the current annual review of VoLL with a reliability standard and settings review every two years, with two years' notice of any change. - 5.
-Effective date the proposed date for the increase in VoLL, and the consequent increase in CPT, to take effect is 1 July 2010, the same date on which it is currently expected that the CPRS will be implemented. - 6.
+Effective date the proposed date for the increase in VoLL, and the consequent increase in the CPT, to take effect is 1 July 2010, the same date on which it is was expected that the CPRS would be implemented at the time the change was proposed by the Panel. - 6.
 AER reporting threshold in considering the proposed Rule change, the Commission identified that there is an obligation on the AER to prepare and publish a report where spot prices exceed \$5,000/MWh.
 Although not part of the proposed Rule change, the Commission considered whether the \$5,000/MWh threshold would continue to be the appropriate threshold if the level of VoLL were to be increased.
-This issue is discussed in more detail in section 3.6 of this document.